maxrossello/redmine_app_timesheets/README.md

 * time tracked over Orders, order activities and (optionally) issues without interfering with Versions and project activities on the same timelogs
 * allows to track time on Orders independently from projects and issues
+* support both custom-defined global Orders and local Orders defined in projects as Versions marked as such
 * administrative interface for Orders
-* enabling Orders
+* enable/disable Order to lock data input
-* assign Orders to groups and users
+* assign global Orders to groups and users
 * configure order activity enumerations per Order (enhances visibility management of shared activity definitions)
-* support both custom-defined global Orders and Orders defined in projects as shared Versions
 * assign permissions to individual users over each global Order: edit own times only (default), view other users' times, edit other users' time
-* visibility permissions on Orders defined as shared Target Versions in projects are under control of the project's managers (usage as Orders is enabled in administrative interface)
+* definition and visibility permissions on local Orders are under control of the project's managers
-* using the global app space plugin, therefore both the administrative and user interfaces can be enabled to selected user groups, and then enabled by them to show in the applications menu
+* using the global app space plugin, therefore both the administrative and data input interfaces can be allowed to selected user groups, and then enabled by them to show in the applications menu
 * additional Order and Order Activity criteria in spent time reports
 * daily and weekly view (the time span can be easily changed to arbitrary period via URL only currently)